Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost

 \section{Set Definitions and Properties}

-The algorithm proposed in this paper is based on the properties of the set of pseudostates that can be reached by admissible control inputs in all modes at a specified total cost.
-The definition and properties of this set are developed in the following using an approach inspired by the work of Barr \cite{Barr1969} and Gilbert \cite{Gilbert1971}.
+The algorithm proposed in this paper is based on the properties of the set of pseudostates that can be reached by admissible control input profiles at a specified cost, which are derived in the following.
+The following notation conventions are adopted throughout this derivation for simplicity.
+First, the convex hull of $S$ is denoted co$S$.
+Second, $\alpha S$ denotes the set defined as

-Let $U_j(c)$ denote the sublevel set of $f_j$ of cost $c$ as defined in (\ref{eq:Udef}).
-Next, let $S_j(c,t)$ be the set of pseudostates that can be reached by a single control input in mode $j$ of cost no greater than $c$ applied at time $t$.
-This set is defined as
+It is instructive to first consider the set of pseudostates that can be reached with control inputs applied in only one interval $T_j$.
+Let $\mathcal{U}^1_j(c)$ be the set of single admissible impulsive control inputs executed in $T_j$ with cost no greater than $c$, which is defined as